jayesh-kaza/LeetCode/CONTRIBUTING.md

 # Contributing to this Repo

 If you're reading this, you're awesome!
-Thank you for helping in making this repository great.
+Thank you for helping in making this repository grow.
 Here are a few guidelines that will help you along the way.

 ## Your first Pull Request